 - Merge the clusters which are highly similar or close to each other.

 - Recalculate the proximity matrix for each cluster

-- Repeat Step 3 and 4 until only a single cluster remains.
+- Repeat Steps 3 and 4 until only a single cluster remains.

 Let’s see the graphical representation of this algorithm using a dendrogram.

-This is just a demonstration of how the actual algorithm works no calculation has been performed below all the proximity among the clusters are assumed.
+Note: This is just a demonstration of how the actual algorithm works no calculation has been performed below all the proximity among the clusters is assumed.

-Let’s say we have six data points A, B, C, D, E, F.
+Let’s say we have six data points A, B, C, D, E, and F.

 - Step-1: Consider each alphabet as a single cluster and calculate the distance of one cluster from all the other clusters.

 - Step-2: In the second step comparable clusters are merged together to form a single cluster.
 Let’s say cluster (B) and cluster (C) are very similar to each other therefore we merge them in the second step similarly to cluster (D) and (E) and at last, we get the clusters [(A), (BC), (DE), (F)]

 - Step-3: We recalculate the proximity according to the algorithm and merge the two nearest clusters([(DE), (F)]) together to form new clusters as [(A), (BC), (DEF)]